MWRuszczycky/btx/README.md

     pages = {4625-4637},
     year = {2016}
 }
-% folder = Chemistry/terpenoids
+folder = Chemistry/terpenoids
-% file = Cats_2016_JImpRes.pdf
+file = Cats_2016_JImpRes.pdf
 ```
-All comments must be preceeded by a `%`-symbol as they do in *LaTeX*, and **will be stripped unless they immediately follow the entry**.
-Comments that immediately follow the entry (i.e., not separated from the closing brace by an empty line) as shown in the above example will be retained as metadata associated with the entry.
-Likewise, *btx* does not (yet) work with `@PREAMBLE`, `@COMMENT` or `@STRING` entry types nor does it work with the `#`-concantenation operator.
+Any comment lines (other than those containing only spaces) or `@COMMENT` entries that follow a reference entry are treated as metadata associated with the preceding entry on a line-by-line basis.
+Any comment lines, `@STRING`, `@PREAMBLE` or `@COMMENT` lines that precede the first entry are treated as metadata associated with the whole bibliography and retained.
+Finally, *btx* will treat the `#`-character as any other.

 ## Installation